 - Online Portal– If you want a hassle-free mode of investing with no commissions and brokerage, you can choose websites like Paisabazaar.com which allow the investors to compare more than 1,700 funds at one platform instead of visiting the website of each AMC and then searching for numerous funds.
 You can select the fund in which you want to invest, look at the details and compare similar schemes as well as use SIP Calculator or Lumpsum Calculator to estimate the future value of your investment

 Q.1: Where can I find Equity mutual funds to invest in?

 Ans: You can log into platforms such as Paisabazaar which gives you a detailed and analysed view of equity funds.
 On Paisabazaar.com, start a direct search for Equity Funds after which you will be redirected to a complete list of suitable funds.
 You can compare different funds to get the best returns.

 Q.2: How to check the Net Asset Value of a fund?

 Ans: The Net Asset Value (NAV) of the fund can be determined by deducting the liabilities involved.
-NAV can be checked on the domain of the fund itself or on other finance related websites such as Paisabazaar.
+NAV can be checked on the domain of the fund itself or other finance-related websites such as Paisabazaar.

 Ans: You don’t need a lot of money to invest in Mutual Funds as investments can be made with a minimum amount of Rs.500 in most equity funds.
-However, how much one should invest in equity oriented schemes is directly linked to the particular investment goal of the individual.
-For example, if someone wants to invest for a longer period of time and get higher returns, he should invest into Equities.
-Other factors that influence the investing strategy are- Financial Goal, Risks Involved, Fund Selection etc.
+However, how much one should invest in equity-oriented schemes is directly linked to the particular investment goal of the individual.
+For example, if someone wants to invest for a longer period of time and get higher returns, he should invest in Equities.
+Other factors that influence the investment strategy are- Financial Goal, Risks Involved, Fund Selection etc.